dioptra-ai/schemas/pgsql/README.md

 # PostegreSQL schemas

 ## Development Prerequisites
-1. Locally install the dependencies with `source .venv/bin/activate && pip install -r requirements.txt`
+1. Locally install the dependencies with `virtualenv .venv && source .venv/bin/activate && pip install -r requirements.txt`

 ## Creating a New Migration
 1. Modify schemas in the `models/` or `functions/` directory